NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 #### Workaround

-Peform any one of the following NuGet actions:
+Perform any one of the following NuGet actions:
 * Open the Package Manager UI - Right-click on `References` and select `Manage NuGet Packages...`
 * Open the Package Manager Console - From `Tools > NuGet Package Manager`, select `Package Manager Console`
 * Run NuGet restore - Right-click on the solution node in the Solution Explorer and select `Restore NuGet Packages`